catppuccin/tmux/README.md

 ```sh
 tmux kill-server
 ```
-In order to kill the tmux server and clear all global variables.
+To kill the tmux server and clear all global variables.

 ### Config 1